 New York City-based photographer Kirsten Luce, who worked alongside the authorities, was there when the men gave a harrowing account of having been brutally attacked and extorted, and she went along for the raid.
 Their choice to come forward, stresses Luce, ensured deportation, but the alternative was even more grim.

-Having paid thousands of dollars to be transported across the border, migrants are entirely dependent upon their smugglers, who often demand additional payments from family members back home.
+Having paid thousands of dollars to be transported across the border, these people are entirely dependent upon the smugglers, who often demand additional payments from family members back home.
 If the money is not wired, the people in their care—many of whom are women and children—are battered, exploited, or sexually assaulted.

 A house in Hidalgo County that was discovered stashed with over 100 migrants.
 To enter the United States, migrants must navigate a network of trafficking routes increasingly controlled by criminal organizations that move both humans and drugs.